 The production of steam is a rather simple process.
 First, the electricity runs through a heating device that has a resistor property, therefore allowing heat to be created by the resistance phenomenon.
 Then, when the heat is created, the water comes via a pipe from the water tank to the heating device or close to it to get heated up.
 When the water is hot enough and starts boiling it produces steam that is used to heat your home via steam pipes.

-We could then say that an electric steam boiler works in a similar way as a fire heated boiler, the difference being the means by which the water is heated.
+We could then say that an electric steam boiler works in a similar way as an oil-fired boiler, the difference being the means by which the water is heated.

 Pros of Electric Boilers